-- Some practical considerations: - Allocate buffer of length M for input samples. - Move input buffer pointer as new data comes in or move data? - See Kehtarnavaz Lab 4 examples.
+- Some practical considerations: - Allocate buffer of length M for filter coefficients. - Allocate buffer of length M for input samples. - Move input buffer pointer as new data comes in or move data?

 Double-Precision Floating Point Filter Realization

 - Since everything is DP-FP, you don't need to worry about overflow (except at the output) - Keeping track of the largest positive and largest negative intermediate results is optional, but will help with: - Detecting overflow in the output (short) - Designing a fixed-point implementation with proper scaling factors that avoids overflow (Lab 3)